 Shell Tips

-60 curated tips — shortcuts, workflows, and hidden features from Nirmal's Shell.
+70 curated tips — shortcuts, workflows, and hidden features from Nirmal's Shell, including when conditional tools and integrations show up.

 Use .. / ... / .... to go up 1/2/3 levels quickly